-- Consultation will begin with a first informal meeting hosted by the Steering Group where you are invited to ask questions and to help us start to formulate a vision for Granborough in the next 10, 15, 20 years.
-The meeting will be in Granborough Village Hall on Saturday 19th January 2019, between 10.00am and 1.00pm.
+- Consultation has begun with a first informal meeting hosted by the Steering Group where you were invited to ask questions and to help start to formulate a vision for Granborough in the next 10, 15, 20 years.

 - Following the meeting a questionnaire will be produced and submitted to every household in Granborough which will enable you to formally state your views.